A motherboard is simply a skeleton or channel of communication that holds all the pieces of a PC together.

-The point to note is that the more premium a motherboard chipset is, the more PCIe lanes it would offer and the more devices you would be able to install on your gaming rig.
+The point to note is that the more premium a motherboard chipset is, the more PCIe lanes it would offer and the more devices you could install on your gaming rig.

-Also Read: 10 Things That Can Plugged into PCIe Slot
+Also Read: 10 Things That Can be Plugged into PCIe Slot

 Primer on PCIe Lanes: